 Generators play a vital role in the event of a power outage or in regions where access to the main supply is not feasible.
 These devices help minimise the disruption to daily life by providing power to service the required appliances or electrical systems.
 As these devices are often used on an irregular and unpredictable basis, owning a reliable and fully-functioning unit is essential for industrial and commercial entities.
 While routine maintenance and servicing is the simplest way to enhance reliability, your generator may still malfunction for several reasons.
 Here are some of the most commonly occurring problems in a generator and the relevant solutions.
-From purchase and installation to generator maintenance and repairs, you can trust Reactive Generators to get the job done.
+From purchase and generator installation to generator maintenance and repairs, you can trust Reactive Generators to get the job done.

 Low Coolant Level Alarms

 The main reason for a low coolant level is either an external or an internal leak.
 Although most generators are fitted with an alarm, very few models have an alert directly connected to coolant levels.
 More often, these alarms signify a high coolant temperature shut down.
 If your generator is equipped with an “Approaching High Coolant Temp Alarm” you can determine which fault caused the shutdown.

 An engine block heater on a generator is designed to keep the water in the engine warm.
 Keeping the engine block at the correct temperature will prevent the oil from becoming too thick in cold climates, and minimise the build-up of substantial matters.

 However, block heaters are also required in warmer climates as the device can reduce internal wear from the dissimilar metals used in the generator’s build.
 As the pistons are typically made from aluminium, these will expand faster than the iron cylinder liners.
 Such drastic expansion can cause damage to the piston skirt.
 A block heater will help relieve much of this scruffing by keeping the system at a consistent and appropriate temperature.